iTwin/itwinjs-core/plugins/wms/README.md

 ## Development Setup

 1. Select and prepare an iModel.js host application.
-You can use the [Simple Viewer App](https://imodeljs.gitbub.io/simple-viewer-app), for example.
+You can use the [Simple Viewer App](https://github.com/imodeljs/imodeljs-samples/tree/master/interactive-app/simple-viewer-app), for example.

-2. The dependencies are installed as part of "rush install" in the iModel.js monorepository.
+2. The dependencies are installed as part of "rush install" in the iModel.js repository.

-3. Build the plugin as part of the "rush build" in the iModel.js monorepository, or separately build using the npm build command.
+3. Build the plugin as part of the "rush build" in the iModel.js repository, or separately build using the npm build command.

   ```sh
   npm run build